Guy Penrod

-Guy Penrod is a gospel music singer.
-He is known for his work as the lead singer of the Gaither Vocal Band, a position he held from 1994 to 2008.
+Guy Penrod (born July 2, 1963) is an American gospel singer.
+He is known for his work as the lead singer of the Gaither Vocal Band, a position he held from 1995 to 2009.

 Career

 Penrod is a graduate of Liberty University.
 Starting in the 1980s, he worked as a studio singer, backing up voices such as Carman, Steve Green, Amy Grant, Michael W. Smith, Garth Brooks, Shania Twain, James Ingram, and Phillips, Craig & Dean.
 He was also a member of the Christ Church Choir (as was another future Gaither Vocal Band member, Jonathan Pierce).
 During his years in the studio, he met Bill Gaither for the first time.
 He also made regular appearances on TNN's Music City Tonight as a background singer in the mid-1990s.
-In 1989 Penrod contributed a couple of tracks as lead vocal on a Brentwood cassette (C-5103N) titled "Following The Sun - Island Music For Believers".
+In 1989 Penrod contributed a couple of tracks as lead vocal on a Brentwood cassette (C-5103N) titled "Following The Sun – Island Music For Believers".

 Penrod also performed briefly with the Stamps Quartet in 1987, while employed at Opryland.

 After accepting the position with the Gaither Vocal Band in 1994, Penrod became internationally known for his powerful vocals and broad singing range.
 He has performed in Gaither Homecoming concerts all over the U.S. and Canada, as well as in Europe, Australia, and Africa.
 In 1999, he performed a duet with the Cathedral Quartet's lead singer Glen Payne on their Farewell Celebration video.

-Penrod performed for the grand opening of Jerry Falwell's new Thomas Road Baptist Church new 6,000 seat sanctuary.
+Penrod performed for the grand opening of Jerry Falwell's new Thomas Road Baptist Church's new 6,000 seat sanctuary.

 His album, The Best of Guy Penrod, reached No. 92 on the Billboard 200 on August 6, 2005.
 The DVD release was certified platinum by the RIAA.

 The Gaither Vocal Band's 2006 release was entitled Give It Away, followed by Lovin' Life in 2008.
 Penrod won a Grammy Award for his work on the "Lovin Life" project.

 In a press release on January 13, 2009, Bill Gaither announced that Penrod would be leaving the Gaither Vocal Band and starting a solo career.

 In August 2009, Penrod released his debut solo album, Breathe Deep, on the Servant Records label.
 Produced by veteran country music producer and studio musician Brent Rowan, the album consists of positive country music with Christian undertones.